 Doidge didn’t invent it, but he sure did popularize if with this fascinating look at neuroplasticity.

-The part that jumped out as me was the research that suggests there seems to be no real reason (drug and alcohol abuse notwithstanding) for the brain to deteriorate like it does in most people.
+The part that jumped out at me was the research that suggests there seems to be no real reason (drug and alcohol abuse notwithstanding) for the brain to deteriorate as it does in most people.

 The predominant cause of degeneration is through the lack of the right kind of stimulation, and not because of how old somebody is.

 This book will be great if you ever bristle at people that claim others cannot change and use phrases like, “A leopard never changes its spots”.

 ‘The Brain That Changes Itself’ gives you the scientific proof as to why it’s yet another urban myth.

 I have to confess I have a man crush on psychologist and Harvard Lecturer, Kelly McGonigal.